-The Student Conduct Code can also be accessed at www.csuohio.edu/studentlife and click on Code of Student Conduct or pick up a copy in MC 106.
-In addition, the Student Organization Policies and Procedures may now be found in the Student Organization Involvement Guide Book.

-In order to carry out its mission, the University community shall promulgate and enforce appropriate rules, regulations and policies and take action when violations of such rules, regulations and policies occur.

-Students voluntarily enter into membership in the University community and, in so doing, assume obligations of performance and behavior reasonably expected by that community for the purpose of furthering its mission, objectives, processes and functions.

-STUDENTS ACCEPT THE RIGHTS AND OBLIGATIONS SET FORTH IN THIS CODE AND OTHER UNIVERSITY RULES, REGULATIONS, AND POLICIES WHEN THEY ARE ADMITTED TO THE UNIVERSITY.
-STUDENTS ARE ALSO SUBJECT TO THE LAWS OF THE STATE OF OHIO AND THE REGULATIONS, CODES OF HONOR AND CONDUCT AND ACADEMIC STANDARDS OF ANY UNIT WITHIN THE UNIVERSITY TO WHICH THE STUDENT BELONGS.
+3344-83-01 Introduction and Purpose

-The President of the University shall have the final responsibility and authority for the discipline of all students at the University.
-The President may delegate responsibility and authority to appropriately designated University officials.
-Duly constituted student judicial bodies and appellate bodies (as defined in the Student Conduct Code) are authorized to conduct student or student organization disciplinary hearings and appeals and to impose University disciplinary action as set forth in this Code.
-Disciplinary action may be taken on the basis of University rules, regulations, policies and procedures and may include counseling, admonition, sanctions or separation from the University community.
+- (A) In order to carry out its mission, the university community shall promulgate and enforce appropriate rules, regulations and policies and take action when violations of such rules, regulations and policies occur. - (B) Students voluntarily enter into membership in the university community and, in so doing, assume obligations of performance and behavior reasonably expected by that community for the purpose of furthering its mission, objectives, processes and functions. - (C) Students accept the rights and obligations set forth in the Student Conduct Code and other university rules, regulations, and policies when they are admitted to the university.
+Students are also subject to the laws of the state of Ohio and the regulations, codes of honor and conduct and academic standards of any unit within the university to which the student belongs. - (D) The Provost of the university, or designee, shall have the final responsibility and authority for the discipline of all students at the university.
+Duly constituted student judicial bodies and appellate bodies as defined in the Student Conduct Code are authorized to conduct student or student organization disciplinary hearings and appeals and to impose university disciplinary action as set forth in the Student Conduct Code.
+Disciplinary action may be taken on the basis of university rules, regulations, policies and procedures and may include but is not limited to counseling, admonition, sanctions or separation from the university community.
+When extenuating circumstances warrant, the Vice President for Student Affairs may extend the deadlines set forth in the Student Conduct Code.
+Extenuating circumstances including, but are not limited to, delays caused by semester breaks, serious illness or unavoidable periods where the student does not have access to mail or email. - (E) As a public institution of higher education, Cleveland State University seeks to advance knowledge, promote scholarship and create an environment conducive to the intellectual and personal growth and development of all its students.
+In keeping with these aims, the university recognizes the following rights of students:

-This Code has been approved and adopted by the Board of Trustees of the University on May 26, 2000, and may be amended at any time by the Board of Trustees.

-I. RIGHTS OF STUDENTS

-As a public institution of higher education, Cleveland State University seeks to advance knowledge, promote scholarship and create an environment conducive to the intellectual and personal growth and development of all its students.
-In keeping with these aims, the University recognizes the following rights of students.

-A. NONDISCRIMINATION - Students have the right to be free from discrimination on the basis of race, color, religion, sex,

-- sexual orientation, national origin, handicap, age, disability, disabled veteran or Vietnam era veteran status. - B. FREEDOM OF EXPRESSION Students have the right of expression to the extent permitted by law and University rules and regulations. - C. FREEDOM OF ASSEMBLY Students have the right to assemble, provided that the operation and functioning of the University is not disrupted, the movement of individuals is not restricted and the activity complies with applicable laws, and University rules and regulations. - D. DUE PRÓCESS Students have the right to be treated in an impartial and judicious manner by the University, as provided for by law and University rules and regulations. - E. PARTICIPATION Students have the right to establish and elect a democratic student government, to organize and join student organizations, and to be selected or appointed as members of appropriately designated University committees, in accordance with University rules and regulations. - accordance with University rules and regulations.

-F. REDRESS OF GRIEVANCES Students have the right of access to copies of University rules and regulations directly affecting them and to petition for the redress of grievances, within the University's grievance procedures.

-All of the above rights can be exercised only in accordance with University rules and regulations and federal, state and local laws.
+- (1) Nondiscrimination Students have the right to be free from discrimination on the basis of race, sex (including pregnancy), religion, color, age, national origin, veteran and/or military status, genetic information, or disability and discrimination/harassment toward individuals for other reasons such as sexual orientation, gender identity and/or expression, marital status or parental status. - (2) Freedom of Expression Students have the right of expression to the extent permitted by law and university rules and regulations. - (3) Freedom of Assembly Students have the right to assemble, provided that the operation and functioning of the university is not disrupted, the movement of individuals is not restricted and the activity complies with applicable laws, and university rules and regulations. - (4) Due Process Students have the right to be treated in an impartial and judicious manner by the university, as provided for by law and university rules and regulations. - (5) Participation Students have the right to establish and elect a democratic student government, to organize and join student organizations, and to be selected or appointed as members of appropriately designated university committees, in accordance with university rules and regulations. - (6) Redress of Grievances Students have the right of access to copies of university rules and regulations directly affecting them and to petition for the redress of grievances, within the university's grievance procedures. - (F) All of the above rights can be exercised only in accordance with university rules and regulations and federal, state and local laws.